Dominic Ferris: Other recording collaborations

 Ferris has collaborated on recordings with performers such as Shirley Bassey, Jonathan Antoine, Alfie Boe, Michael Ball, and Kerry Ellis, many with producer Nick Patrick, and on symphonic albums with the Royal Philharmonic Orchestra performing music of Elvis Presley, Roy Orbison, and The Beach Boys and orchestrating and arranging for the Orbison and Beach Boys albums.

 In 2015 Ferris recorded piano tracks for the Elvis Presley symphonic album If I Can Dream with the Royal Philharmonic Orchestra.

 In 2018, Ferris worked with James Bowen and his cat Bob, the subject of the book and film A Street Cat Named Bob, to produce and co-write a charity single.

 Ferris worked with Bassey as pianist on her 2020 Decca Records album I Owe It All To You.

 He produced a video for the Official London Theatre's YouTube channel titled "We'll Meet Again" that featured West End stars including Alfie Boe and Hannah Waddingham and most prominently, Vera Lynn extending a message of hope and love during the COVID-19 pandemic lockdowns.

 In 2023 Ferris began working with Luca Brugnoli, a 2022 BBC Young Chorister of the Year finalist, producing, performing on, and co-writing two songs for Brugnoli's 2024 debut mainstream album Through My Eyes.

 Other live collaborations

 In 2017 he toured as assistant musical director and pianist with the Royal Philharmonic Concert Orchestra's Elvis Presley: If I Can Dream UK arena tour, and with the Memphis Symphony Orchestra for the US anniversary tour.
 The latter included a performance at Graceland with Priscilla Presley for the Elvis 40th Anniversary Celebrations.

 In May and June 2021, Ferris performed his solo show Piano Player to the Stars in London, and in August performed at the Royal Festival Hall in a series of concerts celebrating the 50th anniversary of Mike Oldfield's Tubular Bells album.

+In October 2025, Ferris produced, hosted, and performed in a fundraising concert for the Friends of The Royal Marsden, held at Cadogan Hall in London.

+Honours

+On May 26, 2026, Ferris was inducted into the Grand Order of Water Rats.

 Charity work

-Ferris fundraises for Restore the Music UK, which funds music education.
+Ferris is an Ambassador for two charities: Restore the Music UK, which funds music education, and Dreams & Wishes, a charity for seriously ill children.